pipelight/doc.pipelight/guide/README.md

 ### Heavy work

-When I need to deploy a machine and install and configure everything to deploy my apps in different envs..
+When I need to deploy a machine, install and configure everything to deploy my apps in different envs..
 I use it with docker, ansible, vagrant and others.
-It becomes pretty simple to share variables/env between tools and one click full deployement.
+It becomes pretty simple to share variables/env between tools and create a one click full deployment.

 ## Install